jwansek/SmallYTChannelBot/readme.md

 # /u/SmallYTChannelBot Source Code

 The source code for /u/SmallYTChannelBot.
-Currently refactoring is in progress.
+This is a WIP branch that uses MySQL instead of SQLite3 and is designed to work in a docker container.

+# Docker

+- Clone the repo

+- Edit the configuration file and rename

+- If applicable, download the newest SQLite3 database and run the migration script

+- Build the image:

+`sudo docker build -t smallytchannelbot:latest .`

+- Start the container:

+`sudo docker run --name smallytchannelbot --net=host -d smallytchannelbot`

 # TODOs

-- [x] Automatically flair when [] is in submission title (done with AutoModerator)

 - [ ] Implement `!recheck` command to recheck already removed submissions